 Thankfully, Google calendar makes this easy for us.
-A handy lab called World Clock displays selected time zones to the side of your weekly or monthly view.
-This way, you can quickly see what time it is in our each office.
-When scheduling an event, you can also see what time your meeting starts in other time zones, making it less likely that you’ll send someone an invite for a 3am meeting.
+In their new design you can toggle on time zones for other locations.
+This way, we can quickly see what time it is in each of our offices.
+When scheduling an event, you can also see what time your meeting starts in other time zones, making it less likely that you’ll send someone an invite for a 3:00 am meeting.

 We also need to keep in mind daylight savings, which starts and ends at different times of year across our offices.
 This change can either shrink or grow the overlap we have between offices.